jacsmith21/Lukabox/README.md

 # Lukabox
-This is the backend RESTful API for Lukabox!
+This is the backend RESTful API written in Go!

 ## Setup
 1. Install [vod](https://github.com/jacsmith21/vod) & make sure it's in your path